CCA fact sheet

 Stakeholder engagement

-For organisations following analytical carbon accounting, the times of coconstruction of actions can be carried out by analytical axes corresponding to internal stakeholders of the organisation (site, team, project, product, subsidiary, franchisee, activity).
+For organisations following analytical carbon accounting, the times for coconstruction of actions can be carried out by analytical axes corresponding to internal stakeholders of the organisation (site, team, project, product, subsidiary, franchisee, activity).
 This makes it possible to identify potential actions at all scales of the organisation.

 Construction of the action plan

-Regarding the “ process improvement actions ”, specific actions for structuring analytical carbon accounting can be considered.
+Concerning the “ process improvement actions ”, specific actions for structuring analytical carbon accounting can be considered.

-Definition of the transition trajectory
+Definition of the transition pathway

 • The list of analytical axes selected for the study